Feature

 The first time the allocation of either of the components is exceeded, a five-place grid penalty will be dished out, with the same number applying for repeat offences.
 This means a 10-place grid drop will be earned if the allocation of both sets of components are exceeded at once.

-In the event of either a power unit or gearbox penalty, drivers and their teams may decide to make an array of changes – incurring multiple penalties – at the same time, taking an initial hit to free up their pool for the remainder of the campaign.
+In the event of either a power unit or gearbox penalty, drivers and their teams may decide to make an array of changes – incurring multiple penalties – at the same time, meaning an initial hit that then frees up their pool for the remainder of the campaign.

-Certain circuits are more popular for these sweeping component changes, such as Monza and Spa-Francorchamps, where the nature of the layout – and particularly their long straights – make it easier for drivers to recover lost ground, while benefitting from fresh units.
+Certain circuits are more popular for these sweeping component changes, such as Monza and Spa-Francorchamps, where the nature of the layout – and particularly their long straights – in theory makes it easier for drivers to recover lost ground, while benefitting from fresh units.

 But why do the drivers get grid penalties for changing these parts?

-Ultimately it is a cost-saving measure.
-At one time, F1 teams would change out engines between almost every single session the cars ran.
+Ultimately, it is a cost-saving measure.
+At one time, F1 teams would change out engines between almost every single session the cars completed.
 This meant they ran through dozens of units for each car every year, at a huge cost.

 Forcing them to be more economical – and punishing them with grid drops – ensures the teams work hard to keep their changes to a minimum.